If you like to use swear words, are you communicating the messages you intend?

 Keep It Classy

-I’ve lived long enough to learn calling people out on bad behavior is usually an exercise in futility.
+However, I’ve lived long enough to learn calling people out on bad behavior is usually an exercise in futility.
 Our nature, when confronted, is to dig in for a fight and defend bad behavior like profanity as our right.
 We’re stupid like that.
-Just because we can do something isn’t an argument we should do it.
+But just because we can do something isn’t an argument we should do it.

 But I also know, every once in awhile, I’ll come across a thoughtful woman who listens with both ears and wears big-girl pants.
 She values constructive input and applies it to her benefit.
 That’s every classy woman you’ll ever meet.
 If you have to emulate someone, emulate her.